stevenrskelton/stevenrskelton.github.io/_posts/2022-09-10-hsts-custom-domains-in-github.md

 GitHub Pages is free hosting for static content webpages, and a cost effective way to publish micro-sites for all of your projects.
 Can it handle custom domains, and HSTS domains?
 How about multiple custom HSTS domains?

+{% include table-of-contents.html height="200px" %}

-## HSTS domains force HTTPS
+# HSTS domains force HTTPS

 Every internet connection should be over HTTPS.
-The [Let's Encrypt](https://letsencrypt.org/) project offers free TLS certificates so there is no excuse to use HTTP, and **many** privacy reasons not to.
+The [Let's Encrypt](https://letsencrypt.org/) project offers free TLS certificates so there is no excuse to use HTTP, and privacy reasons not to.
 Every one of your favourite ecommerce websites already force HTTPS, however the most common implementation is to return a *301 Moved Permanently* response to any HTTP request directing to the HTTPS url.